Divorce Mediation vs Lawyer: Which is Right for You?

 The two of you will be fully empowered to make educated decisions that are right for you.
 And your divorce settlement will be fair to both of you because you'll both have direct input into crafting its terms and conditions.

-Use a Lawyer vs Mediator When:
+Use a Divorce Lawyer vs Mediator When:

 1. Your spouse is incapacitated.